thewatts/reflex-params-example/README.md

 - `user-1@example.com` // `asdfasdf`
 - `user-2@example.com` // `asdfasdf`

+NOTE: Password should already be present in form input for ease of logging in

 ## Steps to repro:

 1. Open two browser windows, one regular, one incognito (for sep. sessions)